-This teaching category teaches our color-coded row-based keyboarding method while familiarizing students with the action and punctuation keys on the keyboard.
+This teaching category teaches students our color-coded row-based keyboarding while familiarizing students with the action and punctuation keys on the keyboard.
 The activities present students with keyboarding scenarios that require them to use these keys while maintaining good keyboarding form.
-There are three types of activities used in second grade: Shift for Capitals, Shifty Targets, and Tab, You're It!.
+There are two types of activities used in first grade: Shifty Targets and Tab, You're It!.